$0 Pennsylvania Foster Care Quick-Start Checklist

 The Act 114 clearance doesn't stand alone.
 Pennsylvania requires three clearances for foster parent applicants:

 Act 34 — Criminal History (PATCH): Pennsylvania State Police.
-Free.
+The current fee for foster/adoptive parent applicants is $22; the volunteer category is free.
 Results in days, sometimes hours.

 These three clearances must all be current and complete before your agency can process your application.
 If Act 34 and Act 33 are done but Act 114 is still pending, your application waits.
 This is exactly the situation that delays most applicants.